Turkey says EU arms embargo on Syrian rebels skews conflict

 "They are at war," he said of the Syrian anti-government fighters.
 "They are going to die.
 There are always religious slogans in war."

 Turkey hosts almost 400,000 Syrian refugees and has been hit by shell fire from the conflict next door.
-It has repeatedly criticised Assad, a former ally, saying he should step down.
+It has repeatedly criticized Assad, a former ally, saying he should step down.

 Comparing Assad to late Romanian dictator Nicolae Ceaucescu, Davutoglu made it clear his country's patience was wearing thin.